Billy Morgan on snowboarding, the UK scene and scooters

 How did you end up at the Olympics?

 I started snowboarding when I was like 14, rode dry slope for two years, came here (Morzine) for three seasons, and I was just shredding you know.
-I worked all summer so that I could ride most of the winter and do little jobs, a bit of transfer driving, but essentially I was just riding all the time, having a good time, doing whatever, and then after doing three seasons, it was apparent that I couldn’t just keep doing that, just be a snowboard bum, couldn’t afford to carry on doing that, I needed to like do whatever.
+I worked all summer so that I could ride most of the winter and do little jobs, a bit of transfer driving, but essentially I was just riding all the time, having a good time, doing whatever.
+Then after doing three seasons, it was apparent that I couldn’t just keep doing that, just be a snowboard bum, couldn’t afford to carry on doing that, I needed to like do whatever.
 I went to Tahoe, did three months there with a snowboard team, with Westbeach, I was on it at the time, and got good enough to get recognised and then join the team.
 When I joined the British team they were like, Slopestyle might be announced as an Olympic sport, which then gave me the opportunity to carry on snowboarding.
 So, for me the whole way through my career if I wasn’t going to the Olympics, I couldn’t have carried on snowboarding.
-I would had to have to done something else, I’ve would have had to have got a job or whatever.
+I would have had to have done something else, I would have had to have got a job or whatever.

 How do you feel about the “they’re selling out they’re going to the Olympics…”

 Well they have to sell out, what else are they going to do?
 There’s a lot of riders that don’t have enough money to snowboard all year, you know if they join the federation they can carry on snowboarding, and their travels get subsidised, they can keep riding, like what do you want them to do?
 Just shred until they can’t do it anymore and then go and get a job?
 No, they still love it as much as anyone else, but they just don’t have the means to carry on… That’s an easy thing to overlook if you’re rich.
-They (rich snowboarders) don’t have to sell out.
+They [rich snowboarders] don’t have to sell out.
 They can turn down a potential sponsor because it’s not a cool brand because they don’t really need the money.
 But some people, like a lot of the Brits, a lot of us, we have to take some money, we have to sell out to do it.
 If someone wants to help support you to doing what you’re doing, you’re accepting that support.